TonyInvent/ethercat_daq/README.md

 ```

 This command should output a list of all slaves connected on the bus, confirming that the hardware is communicating correctly.
+Actually, EtherCAT Master(from IgH) is not necessory if you just want to use a python program to read data from a DAQ device.
+The main reason to install it is to use the command line tool to check EtherCAT slave devices.

 ## 5. Install Python Dependencies